 The Centers for Disease Control and Prevention (CDC) has confirmed a record number of cases of the rare, polio-like illness acute flaccid myelitis (AFM).

-The agency has so far confirmed 158 cases in 36 states for 2018, topping the 149 recorded in 2016.
-The CDC put another 153 patients under investigation in connection with the disease, which typically strikes young children and results in muscle weakness and possible paralysis, respiratory failure and even death.
+The agency has so far confirmed 201 cases in 40 states for 2018, topping the 149 recorded in 2016.
+The CDC put another 165 patients under investigation in connection with the disease, which typically strikes young children and results in muscle weakness and possible paralysis, respiratory failure and even death.

 In November, a small retrospective study found that what looked to be a promising treatment for AFM did not, in fact, significantly improve disease outcomes.
-And last week, a small paper published in JAMA Pediatrics found that about a fourth of 45 children who met the CDC’s criteria for AFM between 2012 and 2016 had alternate neurologic conditions, pointing to the difficulty of accurately diagnosing and assessing AFM.
+And in December, a small paper published in JAMA Pediatrics found that about a fourth of 45 children who met the CDC’s criteria for AFM between 2012 and 2016 had alternate neurologic conditions, pointing to the difficulty of accurately diagnosing and assessing AFM.

 - How to Help Victims of the Texas School Shooting

 - TIME's 100 Most Influential People of 2022

 - What the Buffalo Tragedy Has to Do With the Effort to Overturn Roe

 - Column: The U.S. Failed Miserably on COVID-19.
 Canada Shows It Didn't Have to Be That Way